-The Transdisciplinary Studies program currently offers two awards to support transdisciplinary research at Claremont Graduate University.
+The Transdisciplinary Studies program offers awards to support transdisciplinary research at Claremont Graduate University.

 Transdisciplinary Dissertation Awards

 The Transdisciplinary Studies program awards up to five dissertation awards annually to PhD candidates.
 These awards recognize students who have embraced a transdisciplinary research approach and developed compelling and feasible projects.

 The criteria for evaluating applications reflect CGU’s values for transdisciplinary inquiry.
 They include (but are not limited to):

 - A demonstrated understanding of their home discipline’s methods and previous research on the topic